Last Updated on: 3rd May 2022, 01:48 am

 One of my favorites, and not because it features shirtless men (really).
 I love this because of its unique subject.

-Another one of my many favorites.
-Julie was the daughter of artists Berthe Morisot and Eugene Manet, and the niece of Édouard Manet.
+This is another of my many favorites.
+Julie was the daughter of artists Berthe Morisot and Eugene Manet and the niece of Édouard Manet.